Fikoko/Optivar/README.md

 - **Minimal core, maximum flexibility:** Only essential syntax is built-in; all heavy operations are optional binaries.
 - **Hardware-aware optimization:** Binaries are compiled for specific architectures for maximum performance.
-- **Dynamic orchestration:** Runtime dependency management and scheduling are handled automatically.
 - **Clear separation of roles:** Researchers build optimized functions; practitioners orchestrate workflows.
 - **Extensible and modular:** Users can fetch new binaries from a marketplace depending on their computation needs.